nixworks/public/news/2004/04/20/README.md

 ##### Saudi Arabia
 ### [ A spokesman for Saudi Arabia strongly denies John Kerry's assertion that it had made an agreement with United States President George W. Bush to manipulate the price of oil for political purposes as the U.S. election approaches.
 The assertion stems from material in Bob Woodward's new book, "Plan of Attack", detailing the Bush Administration's preparation for the invasion of Iraq. ](/news/2004/04/20/a-spokesman-for-saudi-arabia-strongly-denies-john-kerry-s-assertion-that-it-had-made-an-agreement-with-united-states-president-george-w-bu.md)
-_Context: Plan of Attack, 2004 U.S. presidential candidate, OPEC, John Kerry, Bob Woodward, George W. Bush, Saudi Arabia, 2003 invasion of Iraq_
+_Context: Plan of Attack, George W. Bush, John Kerry, 2004 U.S. presidential candidate, Saudi Arabia, Bob Woodward, 2003 invasion of Iraq, OPEC_

 ##### United Kingdom referendum on the European Constitution
 ### [ United Kingdom referendum on the European Constitution: P.M.
 Tony Blair confirms that a referendum will be held on the UK's ratification of the future EU constitution. ](/news/2004/04/20/united-kingdom-referendum-on-the-european-constitution-p-m-tony-blair-confirms-that-a-referendum-will-be-held-on-the-uk-s-ratification-of.md)
-_Context: British Prime Minister, United Kingdom referendum on the European Constitution, EU constitution, Tony Blair, referendum_
+_Context: United Kingdom referendum on the European Constitution, referendum, EU constitution, Tony Blair, British Prime Minister_

 ##### NASA
 ### [ NASA launches Gravity Probe B in an effort to test Einstein's general theory of relativity. ](/news/2004/04/20/nasa-launches-gravity-probe-b-in-an-effort-to-test-einstein-s-general-theory-of-relativity.md)
-_Context: Albert Einstein, general theory of relativity, NASA, Gravity Probe B_
+_Context: NASA, Gravity Probe B, Albert Einstein, general theory of relativity_

 ##### Mortar fire
 ### [ 12 mortars were fired on Abu Ghraib Prison by insurgents.
 22 detainees were killed and 92 wounded.
 Iraqi security forces who fled the fighting in Fallujah begin to return to the city. ](/news/2004/04/20/12-mortars-were-fired-on-abu-ghraib-prison-by-insurgents-22-detainees-were-killed-and-92-wounded-iraqi-security-forces-who-fled-the-fight.md)
-_Context: Iraq, Fallujah, Abu Ghraib Prison, Mortar fire_
+_Context: Iraq, Mortar fire, Fallujah, Abu Ghraib Prison_

 ## [Previous Day...](/news/2004/04/19/index.md)